 Return on Investment:

-Two 16ltr drums of SD4i with a cost of 4.720 USD were used.
-The cost of the Chersterton solution is almost negligible compared to the total cost of 3-4 million USD for installation of scrubber system and workmanship.
+In most cases, two 16ltr drums of SD4i are sufficient to cover the entire application on a vessel.
+Therefore, the cost of the Chersterton solution is almost negligible compared to the total cost of 3-4 million USD for the installation of a scrubber system and workmanship.
 Additionally, the expenses arising from repairs due to the use of low quality materials and the daily losses while the vessel remains off-hire must be taken into account.
-The expectation is that ARC SD4i coating will still be intact after 5 years of vessel operation.